New York-Style Sourdough Bagels

 Serving and storing

-They are delicious when served fresh on the day, with cream cheese or avocado.
-When eating them on the following days they are best toasted.
+They are delicious when served fresh on the day, with cream cheese and salmon, or avocado.
+When eating them on the following days, they are best toasted.

 Looking for regular yeast bagels?
 Check out this homemade bagel recipe.